David Bangala: FK Pohronie

-On 20 February, during a narrow 0:1 defeat at Tehelné pole against Slovan Bratislava, Bangala suffered a knee injury requiring a surgery, which had removed him from action from most of the remaining fixtures of the season.
+On 20 February, during a narrow 0:1 defeat at Tehelné pole against Slovan Bratislava, Bangala suffered a knee injury requiring surgery, which had removed him from action from most of the remaining fixtures of the season.

 Ayr United

-In June 2022, Bangala joined Ayr United on a two-year contract, following the relegation of Pohronie to Slovak second division.
+In June 2022, Bangala joined Ayr United on a two-year contract, following the relegation of Pohronie to the Slovak second division.
+After only making a handful of appearances, he was loaned to Cove Rangers for the remainder of the 22/23 season.
+Bangala was released from Ayr in May 2023.

 Personal life

 As a teenager, Bangala was orphaned and had to help raise his younger sister.